tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 ![](legacy-third-party-slide.png)

-Notice the difference in quality this experimental version provides me compared to the generic code snippet images I generated above via other third-party generic tools that are always bugged or never work well.
+Notice the difference in quality this experimental version provides me compared to the generic code snippet images I generated above via other third-party tools that are always bugged or never work well.
 This opens a new era for my technical content creation.

 ## Setting a Correct Model Identity